pyladies/global-conference/content/sponsors/_index.md

 ## The Attendees

-The attendees of last year's conference represented companies and organizations from all sectors, and held positions the following types of positions:
+The attendees of last year's conference represented companies and organizations from all sectors, and held the following types of positions:

 {{< pink >}}
 {{% attendeejobtable %}}